-Complete the course registration form and submit it by the deadline dates to the Master of Arts – Integrated Studies (MA-IS) program office.
+Complete the course registration form and submit it by the deadline dates to the Master of Arts – Interdisciplinary Studies (MA-IS) program office.
 Manual registration forms are provided by the MA-IS office for students who are sponsored or paying by cheque, money order, or student loan.

 Ninety (90) days after the original course completion date, a grade will be assigned to the course.
 Students who have not submitted the required course work, are assigned a failing grade (F).